Towards Stable, Globally Expressive Graph Representations with Laplacian Eigenvectors

 \begin{displayquote} \emph{What is the representational limit of graph learning methods exploiting Laplacian eigenvectors, given the stability constraint?} \end{displayquote}

 In this paper, we attempt to partially answer the general question posed above.
 Our main contributions are summarized below.

 \begin{itemize} \item We propose vanilla orthogonal group equivariant augmentation (\textbf{Vanilla OGE-Aug}), a novel method exploiting Laplacian eigenvectors to produce node feature augmentations.
-Inspired by the property of orthogonal group invariance of \textbf{invariant point cloud networks} (for example, Tensor Field Network~\citep{thomas2018tensor} and its variant~\citep{finkelshtein2022simple}) as well as their great expressive power, we use them to process the Laplacian eigenvectors, resulting in node feature augmentations much more expressive than previous methods that make use of simple hand-crafted invariant functions only.
+We make use of powerful \textbf{invariant point cloud networks} (for example, Tensor Field Network~\citep{thomas2018tensor} and its variant~\citep{finkelshtein2022simple}) to process the Laplacian eigenvectors, which enables construction of node feature augmentations much more expressive than previous ones based on inner products between eigenvectors.

-\item We theoretically prove that Vanilla OGE-Aug, combined with an MPNN, can lead to \textbf{universal representations} of graphs, as long as the invariant point cloud networks we use are powerful enough.
+\item We theoretically prove that Vanilla OGE-Aug, combined with an MPNN, can lead to \textbf{universal representations} of graphs, as long as the invariant point cloud networks we use are expressive enough.
 Previous works have theoretically guaranteed the expressive power of several specific invariant point cloud networks, which lays the foundations for the practicality of our theoretical result.

 \item Although Vanilla OGE-Aug can be maximally expressive, it unfortunately lacks stability.
 We then propose a \textbf{smooth} variant of Vanilla OGE-Aug, namely \textbf{OGE-Aug}, by trading expressive power for better stability.
 Our approach is to use a series of ``soft'' masks to filter Laplacian eigenvectors that belong to different eigenspaces, instead of hard-splitting and separately processing them.
 We theoretically prove the stability of OGE-Aug, and evaluate its empirical performance on various real-world graph datasets.
 The results indicate that our method not only shows competitive performance on popular graph benchmarks, but is surprisingly good at learning \textbf{global properties of graphs}. \end{itemize}